(Last revised 2-20-2015)

 We should grant and recognize that the scriptures of the Abrahamic religions (Judaism, Christianity and Islam) contain much truth, much of which is universal in nature and common to all religions.
 However, even though today we hear “fundamentalist” or “orthodox” clergy of all three religions claim that their religious texts are the inerrant and literal “word of God,” that is not true.
-The main canonized scriptures of all three religions contain contradictions, errors, and some ancient punitive dictates that are now outmoded and inappropriate (such as putting people to death for such things as not observing the Sabbath, or killing someone for what mainstream society deems a misdemeanor or petty crime, etc.).
+The main canonized scriptures of all three religions contain contradictions, errors, and some ancient punitive dictates that are now outmoded, inappropriate and inhumane.

 Islam is divided because of that, just as Judaism and Christianity are, because all three Abrahamic religions became tainted to various degrees by myths and misinterpretations of scriptures, and/or by the erroneous opinions and doctrines of men, many of which were written in extra texts that became part of the religion.

-Consequently, today there are "wolves in sheep's clothing" who claim to be religious authorities and the “official” clergy of Judaism, Christianity and Islam.
-But they are hypocrites who pick and choose certain words and phrases from their scriptures to try to justify their arrogance, aggression and offenses, while simply ignoring God and the full context and true meaning of their religion's original texts.
+Consequently, today there are "wolves in sheep's clothing" who claim to be religious authorities, but they are hypocrites who pick and choose certain words and phrases from their scriptures to try to justify their theocratic imposition, arrogance, aggression and offenses, while simply ignoring God and the true meaning and purpose of their religion.

-However, many Qur'an scholars have pointed out that it is a false doctrine, called "The Lie of Abrogation."
+That false doctrine is called "The Lie of Abrogation."
 But Muslim Theocrats, extremists and terrorists believe in it, and they cling to it because they believe it enables them to abrogate or nullify any verses in The Qur'an that do not suit their theocratic purposes, and focus simply on verses that would seem to justify themselves.
 And, in that sense, they are like proud, militant, theocratic Jewish and Christian extremists who also pick and choose certain phrases and passages in their scriptures to justify themselves, while ignoring or misunderstanding the full context and the full meaning of their religious texts.

 For example, "Muslims" who wage False Jihad ignore the fact that Mohammed's Qur'an makes it very clear that Islam does not cancel out the messages of previous prophets, such as Abraham, Moses, Isaiah, David, Solomon, Enoch, and Jesus.
 In fact, it is based on them, and the Qur'an commands Muslims to speak with great courtesy to Jews and Christians, because they "all believe in the same God" (Quran 29:46).